 Finally, you can end your visit to this beautiful stainless steel monument by taking a guided cruise down the Mississippi on a paddle-wheel boat (19th Century replica).
 Get the ultimate fun by booking a guided tour of the arch.
 It will be magical.

 And if you want a good place to relax after an eventful day, try Angad Arts Hotel.
-It is just 3 miles from the Gateway Arch and has private parking, a restaurant, a bar, and even a fitness center.
+It is just 3 miles from the Gateway Arch and has private parking, a restaurant, a bar, and a fitness center.

 2. Visit the Anheuser-Busch Brewery